-MRI Magnetic Resonance Imaging, (MRI) is a medical diagnostic imaging technique used to diagnose and plan the treatment of many diseases.
-Compared to imaging techniques that use X-rays, such as computerized axial tomography (CAT), an MRI generates detailed 2D and 3D images of the soft tissues of the body.
-These images greatly improve the ability for doctors to distinguish between normal and abnormal tissues.
+MRI is a medical imaging technology used to diagnose and plan the treatment of many diseases.
+MRI generates detailed two-dimensional and three-dimensional images of the soft tissues of the body.
+These images make it much easier for doctors to distinguish between normal and abnormal tissues.

 What You Can Expect

-Your child’s MRI results will be made available to your referring physician within 24-48 hours.
-Your physician will then contact you with the results and discuss further options and treatments available for your child based on the MRI results.
+Your child’s MRI results will be available for your referring doctor within 48 hours.
+Your doctor will then contact you with the results and discuss further options and treatments available for your child based on the MRI results.